Affirm Holdings call volume above normal and directionally bullish

-Bullish option flow detected in Affirm (AFRM) Holdings with 32,756 calls trading, 1.3x expected, and implied vol increasing almost 4 points to 76.36%.
-Nov-24 55 calls and Nov-24 54 calls are the most active options, with total volume in those strikes near 10,500 contracts.
-The Put/Call Ratio is 0.30.
+Bullish option flow detected in Affirm (AFRM) Holdings with 60,663 calls trading, 5x expected, and implied vol increasing almost 5 points to 81.24%.
+11/22 weekly 65 calls and 11/22 weekly 50 puts are the most active options, with total volume in those strikes near 52,200 contracts.
+The Put/Call Ratio is 0.44.
 Earnings are expected on February 6th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>